Werewolf: The Beast Among Us: Plot

-The next night, the constable has an epileptic seizure and is shot by the frightened guards, who mistakenly believe him to be in the throes of transformation.
-Now panicking, the guards shoot and kill all of the prisoners except for Vadoma and the local gypsy leader.
+The next night, the constable has an epileptic seizure and is shot by the guards, who mistakenly believe him to be in the throes of transformation.
+Now panicking, the guards shoot and kill every prisoner except for Vadoma and the Romani leader.
 Vadoma manages to escape from her cell.
 In the nearby ruins, Jaeger, who narrowly survived the previous night, is used as bait in a new trap by Charles.
 The werewolf battles Charles and his companions and wins but decides not to kill them, much to everyone's confusion.
-Daniel, who has become increasingly haunted by nightmares of a werewolf, wakes up the next morning with injuries matching those sustained by the werewolf the night before.
+Daniel, who has become haunted by nightmares of a werewolf, wakes up the next morning with injuries matching those sustained by the monster the night before.
 Horrified to discover that he is the werewolf, Daniel confronts his mother, who tries to convince him to flee with her.
 Daniel refuses to leave and instead makes his way to town.

-Charles suspects that Daniel might be the werewolf and asks the Doctor a few questions, confirming his suspicions.
+Charles interrogates the doctor, confirming his suspicions that Daniel might be the werewolf.
 He then confronts Daniel, who begs Charles to kill him.
-Instead, the Doctor shoots Charles from behind, and confesses to training Daniel to hunt and kill people.
+Instead, the doctor shoots Charles from behind, and confesses to training Daniel to hunt and kill people.
 Horrified, Daniel flees to Eva's house, where Stefan is assaulting her.
 Stefan and Daniel fight to a stalemate, despite Daniel's werewolf strength.
 Stefan ambushes Daniel and knocks him out when he leaves Eva's house.
 That night, Stefan puts Daniel on display for the townsfolk to see him transform.
 Daniel transforms, breaks free of his shackles, and flees.
 Vadoma, pleading with the townsfolk to spare her son, is killed by mistake.

-Stefan and Daniel battle it out in front of Eva, and it is revealed that Stefan is a hundred-year-old wurdalak, granting him unnatural strength and toughness.
+Stefan and Daniel battle it out in front of Eva.
+Stefan turns out to be a hundred-year-old wurdalak, granting him unnatural strength and toughness.
 Daniel impales Stefan on a spike, causing Stefan's body to disintegrate.
-The Doctor appears and orders Daniel, who is still in werewolf form, to kill Eva.
-Instead, Charles, since being shot, appears and shoots the Doctor from behind.
-Daniel turns back to normal, and Charles lets him go and gives him his silver amulet, telling Daniel that he is the hunter now.
-Eva and Daniel kiss passionately while Charles and crew walk away.
+The doctor appears and orders Daniel, who is still in werewolf form, to kill Eva.
+Instead, Charles appears and shoots the doctor from behind.
+Daniel turns back to normal, and Charles lets him go, giving him the amulet and saying that he is the hunter now.
+Eva and Daniel kiss while Charles and crew walk away.